State Officials and Employees Ethics Act 3.409

 Prohibited sources shall not intentionally offer or make a gift that violates this Act.
 Prohibited sources are any person or entity who:

-- by an employee, or by the officer or another employee directing that employee, or,
+- conducts activities regulated (i) by the officer or (ii) by an employee, or by the officer or another employee directing that employee; or

 - has interests that may be substantially affected by the performance or non-performance of the official duties of the officer or employee.